U.S. Air Force Commissioned Officer Job

 Knowledge.
 Knowledge is mandatory of the Air Force systems engineering process, including development, test, and engineering policies, procedures, and management practices.

+Education.
 The following education is mandatory for entry into the AFSC indicated: (Engineering degrees must be in a school that has at least one program accredited by a nationally recognized body in engineering.
 Currently, the national accrediting body is the Accreditation Board for Engineering and Technology.)

 62E1.
 Undergraduate academic specialization or advanced degree in engineering unless member possesses a fully qualified AFSC in a suffix of this specialty.